maincode-org/eslint-rule-dev-toolkit/README.md

 Step 4:
 - [ ] Add more functionality (loops, classes etc.)
-- [ ] Add Typescript support (ability to analyze Typescript source files)
+- [X] Add Typescript support (ability to analyze Typescript source files)
+- [ ] Add more Typescript source code cases
 - [ ] Use traceValue in more rule implementations

 Step 5: